Bancha/BanchaBlogApp/README.md

 #########################################################

-The Project had worked with a non-final release of Sencha Architect, but has not yet been adopted to the new Sencha Architect!
+The Project was written for an alpha release of Sencha Architect, and not yet been adopted to the new Sencha Architect 2 yet!
 =========

 #########################################################